NTP Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM)

-- Evaluate the scientific validity of new, revised, and alternative safety testing methods with regulatory applicability, and provide ICCVAM test method recommendations to Federal agencies for acceptance revisions.
+- Evaluate new, revised, and alternative test methods with regulatory applicability, and provide recommendations on the use of these methods to Federal agencies

-- Foster national and international harmonization of new, revised, and alternative test methods.
+- Foster national and international harmonization of alternative methods.

-NICEATM and ICCVAM welcome nominations and submissions of alternative safety testing methods for validation studies and/or technical evaluations.
-Information on how individuals or organizations can submit nominations is available on the ICCVAM website .
+ICCVAM welcomes submissions of alternative safety testing methods for validation studies or evaluations.
+Information on preparing submissions is available on the NTP website .